Competitive Swimming from Learn to Swim to Winning Races

 For more information on the St Peter's Swimming Club please contact us here.

-Head Coach Brandon Mutch is always happy to answer any questions you may have about entering the St Peter's Competitive Pathway or the St Peter's Swimming Club.
+Head Coach Zach Taylor is always happy to answer any questions you may have about entering the St Peter's Competitive Pathway or the St Peter's Swimming Club.